mattermost/docs/source/process/accepting-pull-request.md

-# Accepting Pull Requests (APRs)
+# Accepting Pull Requests

-Per the [Contributor Guide](https://github.com/mattermost/platform/blob/master/CONTRIBUTING.md), only PRs that reference Jira tickets with the "accepting pull requests" label should be submitted to this repo.
+Per the [Contributor Guide](https://github.com/mattermost/platform/blob/master/CONTRIBUTING.md), only PRs that reference Jira tickets with the "accepting pull requests" (APR) label should be submitted to the [Mattermost/Platform](https://github.com/mattermost/platform) repo.
 This system ensures:

 1. Proposed changes have been thoughtfully reviewed
 2. Proposed changes can be tested, documented, and supported by volunteers